W3SS/angular4-nhl-starting-goalies/README.md

   //firebase.service.ts

 import { Injectable } from '@angular/core';
-import { AngularFireDatabase, FirebaseListObservable } from 'angularfire2/database';
+import { AngularFireDatabase } from 'angularfire2/database';
 import { AngularFireAuth } from 'angularfire2/auth';
 import { Observable } from 'rxjs/Observable';
 import * as firebase from 'firebase/app';